adabcnjs/gohugo-workshop-guide/content/docs/5-custom-css.md

 title: "Custom CSS"
 weight: 5
 draft: false
+summary: "Different themes allow for different levels of personalization, but adding our personal touch is something that everybody wants.
+Don't be shy and dig into your theme to customize it!"
 ---

 Customizing our theme is something that we all need.
 From the simple "change the main color" to more complex styles, this is a normal need.